Totarol: Total enantioselective synthesis

 The first total enantioselective synthesis of totarol was achieved in 1979 (Scheme 4).
 The key step in the synthesis is the formation of 13 via a Wittig reaction between 11 and 12.
 This same cyclization can also be achieved via a Friedel-Crafts alkylation and cyclization.
 Subsequent hydrogenation of 13 followed by intramolecular cyclization with aluminium chloride forms the B ring and totarylmethyl ether which is demethylated by boron tribromide to yield totarol.

 A more recent organic synthesis of totarol was achieved by utilizing 14, a lamdane diterpene named zamoranic acid (Scheme 5).
 The addition of the isopropyl group in the chemical synthesis was achieved with complete stereoselectivity.
 Acetylation to yield 15 required high temperatures due to the steric hindrance of the isopropyl group.
 Cis-hydroxylation followed by cleavage with H5IO6 yielded a diol that was acylated in pyridine and oxidized to give 16.
 The key step in the synthesis was the cyclization of ring C: 16 was treated with SmI2 to yield totarane diastereomers which were separated by column chromatography.
 The desired diastereomer was treated with p-TsOH in benzene to yield 17.
 The synthesis was completed by a halogenation-dehydrogenation sequence and subsequent bromination to yield 18 and ring aromatization with elimination via a lithium complex.

 Total chemoenzymatic synthesis

 Chemoenzymatic synthesis of totarol has also been achieved with high yield (41.8%) (Scheme 6).
 A racemic beta-keto ester 19 undergoes lipase-assisted resolution to yield chiral alcohol 20.
 Treatment of 20 with 10% HCl and p-TsOH gives αβ-unsaturated ketone 21.
 A Michael addition with the anion obtained from the reaction of methyl 5-methyl-3-oxohexanoate 13 with NaOMe gives a 2:1 diastereomeric mixture of 22 which is hydrolyzed to yield 23 which is brominated and debrominated to yield totarol.

+Research

+Extraction

+Totarol is extracted by supercritical extraction.
+The process uses high pressure carbon dioxide under specific temperature, pressure and gas flow conditions to extract totarol from powdered tōtara wood.
+Totarol can be extracted from dead wood, negating the need to cut down live trees.
+Although totarol can be extracted from other Podocarpus, some trees in the cypress family (cypress, juniper, thuja) and from rosemary, it is most abundant in Podocarpus totara.

+Products

+Products for sale containing totarol include toothpastes, tooth tablets, mouthwash, toners, cleansers, moisturisers, face masks, concealers, blemish control, anti-acne, pimple patches, face cream, eye cream, sun screen, deodorants, face mists, facial wash, anti-wrinkle, restorative serum, renew cream, scar removal serum, dandruff control, scalp treatment, shampoo bar, pet skin cream, pet shampoo, pet deodorant, pet healing clay, pet skin therapy shampoo/ spray, pet paw wash, healing balm, hand wash, hand cream, pressed powder makeup, mascara, rescue cream, skin whitener, lip tint, pregnancy body oil, mouth freshener, sore throat relief, cold and flu nasal spray.